-The symposium will begin with an evening social on Monday, May 22nd.
+The symposium will begin with an evening social on Monday, May 23.
 Each of the two following days will have field trips scheduled in the morning and presentations scheduled for the afternoon.
-The symposium will close with dinner on Wednesday evening, May 24th.
-Participants may wish to depart on Thursday, May 25th, but are welcome to stay and spend more time exploring the area on their own.
-This year there are three registration options: Three-day registration ($50), which includes the social, field trips, attendance at paper sessions, and dinner Monday, Tuesday, and Wednesday evenings; two-day registration ($40), which includes the social, field trips, attendance at paper sessions, and dinner Tuesday and Wednesday evenings, and a limited registration ($10), which which includes the social, field trips, and attendance at the paper sessions.
+The symposium will close with dinner on Wednesday evening, May 25.
+Participants may wish to depart on Thursday, May 26, but are welcome to stay and spend more time exploring the area on their own.
+A registration fee of $40 will cover the social, dinner on Tuesday and Wednesday evenings, daily refreshments, etc. Individuals wishing to attend the social, field trips, and paper sessions, but not the evening meals, may register for $10.

 Accommodations at Terlingua Ranch include 32 motel-style cabin rooms (two double beds), RV hookups, and campsites.
-Visit www.terlinguaranch.com for more information on facilities and rates and contact the Terlingua Ranch Office (email@example.com or 432-371-3146) for reservations.
-A block of rooms has been reserved for symposium registrants until April 21, 2017 and the Ranch is offering a 25 percent discount from their usual rates if you mention that you will be participating in the Christmas Mts.
+Visit Terlingua Ranch for more information on facilities and rates.
+Email the ranch front desk or call 432.371.3146 for reservations.
+The Ranch is offering a 25 percent discount from their usual rates if you mention that you will be participating in the Christmas Mts.
 Symposium at the time you make your reservation.
 There are also other motel options, bed-and-breakfast accommodations and house and cabin rentals in the general area.
 The Bad Rabbit Café, a full-service restaurant, is open daily for breakfast, lunch and dinner.

-The Christmas Mountains Research Symposium is hosted by the Department of Biology, Texas State University.
+The Christmas Mountains Research Symposium is hosted by the four universities of the Texas State University System: Texas State University, Sam Houston State University, Sul Ross State University, and Lamar University.